A Complete Logic for Database Abstract State Machines: Conclusions

 The logic for DB-ASMs is built upon the logic of meta-finite structures.
 The formalisation of multiset operations is captured by the notion of $\rho$-term.
 The use of $\rho$-terms greatly enhances the expressive power of the logic for DB-ASMs since aggregate computing in database applications can be easily expressed by using $\rho$-terms.
 On the other hand, $\rho$-terms can easily lead to incompleteness if we try to axiomatize them in the proof system.
 We avoid this problem by considering them as non-interpreted functions.
 In this way, we cannot reason about properties of $\rho$-terms themselves, but we can still use them in the formulae of our complete proof system to express meaningful properties of DB-ASMs.

-As discussed in the paper, the non-determinism accompanied with the use of choice rules poses a further challenging problem.
-Fortunately, DB-ASMs are restricted to have quantifiers only over the database part of a state which is represented as a finite structure.
-This implies that any update set or multiset yielded by a DB-ASM rule must be finite.
-Based on the finiteness of update sets, we can use the modal operator $[X]$ where $X$ is a second-order variable that represents an update set $\Delta$ generated by a DB-ASM rule $r$.
+As discussed in~\cite{RobertLogicASM} and~\cite{[BS03]}, the non-determinism accompanied with the use of choice rules poses a further challenging problem.
+In this work, we realized that the update sets produced by non-deterministic DB-ASMs rules are definable in a variant of second-order logic in which the second-order quantifiers are interpreted using a Henkin semantics, thus becoming part of the specification of a model rather than an invariant through all models as in the case of the classical second-order semantics.
+Base on these definitions, we use the modal operator $[X]$ where $X$ is a second-order variable that represents an update set $U$ generated by a (possibly non-deterministic) DB-ASM rule $r$.
 By introducing $[X]$ into the logic for DB-ASMs, it is shown that nondeterministic database transformations can also be captured.

-Another important result of this article is the establishment of a sound and complete proof system for the logic for DB-ASMs, which can be turned into a tool for reasoning about database transformations.
+The use of a Henkin semantics in the definition of the logic ${\cal L}^{db}$ for DB-ASMs allowed us to show that ${\cal L}^{db}$ is actually a syntactic variant of a complete first-order theory of types.
+In turn, this allowed us to establish a sound and complete proof system for the logic for DB-ASMs, which can be turned into a tool for reasoning about database transformations.
 However, this is restricted to reasoning about steps, not full runs, but no complete logic for reasoning about runs can be expected.
 In the future we will continue to investigate how the logic for DB-ASMs can be tailored towards different classes of database transformations such as XML data transformations and used for verifying the properties of database transformations in practice.